bioinformed/glu-genetics/docs/modules/assoc/logit1.rst

     --excludesamples=FILE
                         List of samples to exclude
     --excludeloci=FILE  List of loci to exclude
-    --renamesamples=FILE
-                        Rename samples from a file containing rows of original name, tab, new name
-    --renameloci=FILE   Rename loci from a file containing rows of original name, tab, new name
     --fixedloci=FILE    Genotypes for fixed loci that can be included in the model
     --minmaf=N          Minimum minor allele frequency filter